Mid Glamorgan Wedding Venues - Craig Y Nos Castle Wedding Venue

 Toll roads were not popular and turnpike officials were often attacked by protesters complaining about the toll charges.
 The toll roads were all abolished in 1888.
 So even when the Industrial Revolution was under way, the road system was neglected, with canals and then rail being used instead.

 19. As Glamorgan's main river, the river Taff, was not navigable, a series of canals were built.
-From 1790
+From 1790 three canals were constructed within Glamorgan, the Glamorganshire Canal (1790), the Neath Canal (1791) and the Swansea Canal (1794).

-the movement of iron, copper, steel and coal from the uplands to the ports at Swansea and Cardiff.
+These were essential to increase the movement of iron, copper, steel and coal from the uplands to the ports at Swansea and Cardiff.
 The first stages of all three canals were completed by 1800 and revolutionised commercial transportation yet they were soon to be obsolete.
 In 1804 at Penydarren Ironworks, Richard Trevithick's "Pen-y-Darren" locomotive became the first engine to pull a load along rails.
 This heralded the age of rail, which would soon replace the new canals.

-the Cynon and Rhondda Valleys and exported via Cardiff.
+20. Coal was mined in the Cynon and Rhondda Valleys and exported via Cardiff.
 Between 1840-1870 Cardiff increased its export tonnage of coal from 44,350 to 2,219,000 tons.
 By 1871, Cardiff had outgrown Swansea to become the most populed town in Wales.
 Swansea Docks meanwhile exported copper, but were not well positioned for coal exports, though Barry Port sprung up from virtually nothing (population 484 in 1881, up to 27,000 in 1901) to compete with Cardiff port.

 During WW2 Swansea and Cardif were heavily targeted by German Bombers due to their important ports, yet the industry of Glamorgan was already in long term decline and would never recover.
 After the war Port Talbot would become the biggest exporter port.

-The first railway network to be built in Glamorgan was the Taff Vale Railway in 1836; it was also the first in Wales, enabling coal to be moved from the top of the Rhondda Valleys at Treherbert and Maerdy which were the most coal rich areas in Britain.
+21. The first railway network to be built in Glamorgan was the Taff Vale Railway in 1836; it was also the first in Wales, enabling coal to be moved from the top of the Rhondda Valleys at Treherbert and Maerdy which were the most coal rich areas in Britain.

-he second was the South Wales Railway, linking to Gloucester and designed to link the coalfields of Glamorgan to London.
+The second was the South Wales Railway, linking to Gloucester and designed to link the coalfields of Glamorgan to London.
 The line serviced Cardiff, Bridgend, Neath and Swansea.
 Other railway lines followed in the late C.19th: the Vale of Neath Railway, the Swansea Vale Railway and the Rhymney Railway.
 Their primary purpose was to move metals and coal from the uplands of the county to the ever expanding ports at Swansea, Cardiff, and Barry.

-he Taff Vale Railway Strike of 1900.
+22. The Labour Party owes its existence to the Taff Valley Railway or more specifically, to the Taff Vale Railway Strike of 1900.
 The strike prompted the House of Lords to make trade unions accountable for the financial losses caused by strikes.
 The British Labour Party was created in response, to get this decision reversed.

-Swansea RFC, Cardiff RFC and Merthyr RFC were founding members of the Welsh Rugby Union in 1881, other rugby clubs include Glamorgan County RFC, Bridgend RFC, Glamorgan Wanderers RFC, Neath RFC and Pontypridd RFC.
+23. Popular sports in Glamorgan are Rugby, Football and Boxing.
+Rugby Clubs abound in Glamorgan: Swansea RFC, Cardiff RFC and Merthyr RFC were founding members of the Welsh Rugby Union in 1881, other rugby clubs include Glamorgan County RFC, Bridgend RFC, Glamorgan Wanderers RFC, Neath RFC and Pontypridd RFC.

+24. Tourism development in Glamorgan owes its existence to the Industrial Revolution.
+The workers needed somewhere to go on holiday!
 Barry Island, Porthcawl, Aberavon and Mumbles first developed as tourist locations for the south Wales coal fields and the introduction of workers' annual holidays.

-development of caravan parks and chalet parks broadened the coastal regions' tourism appeal to English holidaymakers.
+The development of caravan parks and chalet parks broadened the coastal regions' tourism appeal to English holidaymakers.
 As people's leisure time increased to include day trips and weekend breaks, Glamorgan has developed county parks, museums, art galleries and many outward bound activity centres.

 Wedding Theme Ideas based on Mid Glamorgan